-- The forward bilge runs from the bow to the forward engine room bulkhead.
-It contains the forward bilge pump, located beneath a hatch in the guest stateroom's aft berth.
-Refer to Section 9 - Interior Hatches for the exact location of the forward bilge pump. - The aft bilge runs from the forward engine room bulkhead to the boat's stern.
-It contains the amidships bilge pump, located at the base of the forward engine room bulkhead, and the aft bilge pump, located beneath a hatch in the cockpit.
-If your boat was built for use in Europe, there is also a hand bilge pump aft.
-Refer to Section 9 Engine Room and/or Interior Hatches for the exact location of the amidships and aft bilge pumps.
+- The forward bilge runs from the bow to the forward engine room bulkhead. - The amidships bilge runs the length of the engine room.
+It contains the amidships bilge pump, located beneath the forward edge of the generator. - The aft bilge runs from the aft engine room bulkhead to the boat's stern.
+It contains the aft bilge pump, located beneath a hatch in the cockpit.

 Never store anything in the bilges.
-Storing loose items in the bilges could damage pumps, pipes or other components that are essential for the proper operation of our boat.
+Storing loose items in the bilges could damage pumps, pipes or other components that are essential for the proper operation of your boat.

 If you keep your boat in a climate where temperatures can drop below freezing, make sure that all water within the bilges is drained before you store the boat for the winter.
 Water that freezes in the bilge could cause severe damage to your boat and its components.
-Refer to "8.3.6 Bilge" for more information on winterizing the bilges.
+Refer to Section 8 - Bilge for more information on winterizing the bilge.